DeShrike/IntMachine/README.md

 ## TODO

+- Implement NOT
-- Implement all CPU instructions
+- Implement CF
+- Fix Indexed addressing mode
 - Check setting of CPU Flags
 - Test on Linux
 - Test on Mac